Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-launcher.md

-# The Application Launcher
+# Application launcher

 This guide explains how to create a basic application launcher.
-The application launcher is a main application that normally start after system boot.
+The application launcher is a main application that normally starts after system boot.
 This app is commonly replaced in the platform adjustments process.
 It is easy to use the .NET APIs in the application launcher implementation.

-## The Application Launcher functionalities
+## Application launcher functionalities

 Every application launcher must be able to:
  - List installed and runnable applications.